Almost 12,000 children killed or injured in the past decade, according to verified data – an average of more than three children a day.

 - Children associated with armed groups, especially those in northeast Syria, must be reintegrated in local communities.
 Children of foreign nationals must be repatriated safely to their countries of origin.

 - Parties to the conflict must refrain from attacks on children and civilian infrastructure including schools, hospital, clinics and water points.

 - We call for the renewal of the UN Security Council Resolution on cross border assistance allowing the continuation of delivery of lifesaving assistance across Syria’s borders.

 - There are no winners in this war and the biggest loss is brought upon Syria’s children.
 It is time for warring parties to put the guns down and come to the negotiation table.
 Peace and diplomacy are the only way out of this abyss.

-said Ted Chaiban, UNICEF Regional Director for the Middle East and North Africa.
+“Despite the incredible challenges they face, Syria’s children and young people show us the definition of perseverance and resolve,” said Ted Chaiban, UNICEF Regional Director for the Middle East and North Africa.
 “Their determination to learn, overcome the odds and build a better future is admirable.
 Over the past decade, UNICEF has been supporting the Syrian people and host countries through one of the most devastating wars in recent history.
 We will continue to be there for Syria’s children and the host communities, and we count on the international community’s generous support.”